Being Good Enough

 As both a reader and a fellow writer, I'd be a little worried about you if you didn't think your stuff wasn't good enough, because it seems that the writers who believe their creations are brilliant are the ones who truly suck.
 (No offense meant to anyone in particular).

 The only way to get good enough is to write and learn to spot your own bad writing.
-Sometimes it takes a lot of practice to learn to see it, but if you read your own work and you think that you're awesome, that should be your first clue that your writing needs help--it's the Kruger-Dunning Effect in action.
+Sometimes it takes a lot of practice to learn to see it, but if you read your own work and you think that you're awesome, that should be your first clue that your writing needs help--that's the Kruger-Dunning Effect in action.
+The ONLY way to become good enough is to keep at it until you figure out how to spot and correct the errors.
+It has to be the doing--not thinking about writing, not dreaming about writing, not plotting or outlining or building characters--but sitting down in front of the computer (or typewriter, voice recorder or piece of paper) and hammering it out one word at a time until you get to a point where it no longer sucks.